Albanese maps for open algebraic spaces: Recollections and generalities

 Using the Snake Lemma, we see that $\Kernel(h^*)$ is an extension of the abelian variety $\Cokernel(h)^*$ by the finite group scheme $(N/G)^\vee$.
 Consequently $h$ is surjective if and only if $\Kernel(h^*)$ is finite, which gives (i).
 Assertion (ii) follows from biduality (\cite{Mumford 1970}, Corollary on page 132).
 Equivalently, one may argue that $h$ is finite if and only if $G^*=0$, which means that $h^*$ is surjective.

 It remains to check (iii).
-Clearly, $h:G_1\ra G_2$ has geometrically connected fibers if and only if the finite group scheme $H=N/G$ is connected.
-Now decompose $H=H_u\oplus H_m$ into its unipotent and multiplicative part, and furthermore
+First observe that $h:G_1\ra G_2$ has geometrically connected fibers if and only if the finite group scheme $H=N/G$ is connected.
+Decompose $H=H_m\oplus H_u$ into its multiplicative and unipotent parts, and furthermore

 into connected and \'etale parts.
-Such decompositions indeed exists since $k$ is algebraically closed (\cite{Demazure; Gabriel 1970}, Chapter IV, \S3, Theorem 1.1).
-The Cartier duals of the connected group schemes $H_u^0$ and $H_m^0$ are unipotent, whereas the \'etale parts $H_u^e$ and $H_m^e$ have multiplicative Cartier duals.
+Such decompositions indeed exist since $k$ is algebraically closed (\cite{Demazure; Gabriel 1970}, Chapter IV, \S3, Theorem 1.1).
+The Cartier duals of the connected group schemes $H_m^0$ and $H_u^0$ are unipotent, whereas the \'etale parts $H_m^e$ and $H_u^e$ have multiplicative Cartier duals.
 This gives (iii).

 In the above proof, we have used the following fact: